NYPL/metadata-documentation/resources/resources.md

 # Resources
 {: .no_toc }

-These pages provide additional context and links related to the work of the Metadata Services Unit (MSU)
+These pages provide additional context and links related to the work of Metadata Services